egarbarino/safari_gke/ha_and_hs/README.md

 ### Recreate Deployments

-Be sure you have montioring panes for deployments, pods, and replicas.
+Be sure you have monitoring panes for deployments, pods, and replicas.

 Note the difference in terms of Nginx versions in `nginx-v1-initial-v1.yaml` and `nginx-v2-recreate.yaml`.